mbaske/grid-sensor/README.md

 # Grid Sensor for Unity ML-Agents
 This is an experimental Grid Sensor for the [Unity Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
+It is compatible with [v1.9.0 / release 15](https://github.com/Unity-Technologies/ml-agents/releases/tag/release_15).

 * [Concept](#Concept)
 * [Game Object Detection](#Game-Object-Detection)